 New York City School Suspensions

-In New York City, the number of superintendent’s suspensions increased by more than 76 percent between 2000 and 2005, jumping from 8,567 to 15,090.
+In the 2018-2019 school year, New York City schools handed out 8,865 suspensions over 10 days to NYC public school students .
 A report by the National Economic and Social Rights Initiative (NESRI) found that the NYC schools with the most punitive disciplinary policies are overwhelmingly under-resourced, overcrowded, and primarily attended by low-income students of color.
 Youth who are suspended from school are more likely to fall behind in school, be retained a grade, and drop out.

 Whenever a student faces a superintendent’s suspension, a hearing is scheduled to determine whether the student engaged in the incident as charged and, if so, the appropriate disciplinary measures.
 Parents have the right to bring a representative to the hearing.
 However, currently, in NYC, there are very few professionals who represent students in suspension hearings.
 The vast majority of families are unrepresented at their students’ suspension hearings.

 The Suspension Representation Project (SRP) is an advocacy group that trains law students to represent public school students in superintendent’s suspension hearings and help safeguard their right to education.
 Students at NYU School of Law began SRP in 2007 as part of NYU’s Education Law & Policy Society (Ed Law) to help address the tremendous need to increase access to quality representation for low-income students and parents facing suspension hearings.
 In the spring of 2009, SRP became a stand-alone student organization, with built in leadership links to the Ed Law Board.